 3. Avoid daytime sleeping.

-With the cold, dark and dull days that are prevalent during the winter season, it is very common to feel the need to nap throughout the day.
-Unfortunately, daytime napping is extremely Kapha provoking and will only promote more heaviness, dullness and sluggishness in the body and mind, causing the depression to increase further.
+With the cold, dark, and dull days that are prevalent during the winter season, it is very common to feel the need to nap throughout the day.
+Unfortunately, daytime napping is extremely Kapha-provoking and will only promote more heaviness, dullness, and sluggishness in the body and mind, causing the depression to increase further.

-- Take a brisk walk
+- Take a brisk walk.

-- Sip on a stimulating (but herbal) tea blend
+- Sip on a stimulating (but herbal) tea blend.

-- Stay hydrated by sipping on warm-hot water between meals
+- Stay hydrated by sipping on warm-hot water between meals.

-- Perform 5 sun salutations
+- Perform 5 sun salutations.

-- Perform legs up the wall for 3 minutes
+- Perform legs up the wall for 3 minutes.

 4. Begin each morning with 10 sun salutations.

-5. Perform Nasya (medicated nasal oil) each morning.
+5. Perform Nasya (nasal oil) each morning.

 For example, if you find yourself dwelling on the notion that you are not good enough and do not deserve to be happy, switch this thought process around and tell yourself that you are amazing and deserve the best in life.
-With total awareness of our mind, we will begin to see and recognize these negative thought patterns as they are and this is the first step to creating real change!
+With total awareness of your mind, you will begin to see and recognize these negative thought patterns as they are and this is the first step to creating real change!

 - Brisk walking (ideally in fresh air)